DrStormWalker/college-project-4/docs/DOCUMENTATION.md

       While there is one intended route to the exit there often is one or more alternative routes that can be taken to reach the exit, this pushes the players towards a specific route, whilst still allowing them some freedom to complete the level how they like.
-    - Many different objects (Laser redirection, cubes, turrets, etc.)
+    - Many different objects (Laser redirection, cubes, turrets, etc.): <br/>
-    - Objects needed to complete the level also hinder the player(s)
+      items can be picked up by the player and will interact with the player and other objects within the level, for example a laser redirection cube will reflect lasers that are directed into it in the direction it is facing, cubes can be placed on buttons to allow for the button to be pressed even if the player is not standing on the button, turrets try to kill the player if the player is standing within their line of sight, forcing the players to navigate around, the turret's line of sight in order to deactivate it.
+I will be adding cubes that can be pushed onto buttons, as it allows for the players to trigger events even when they are not near the button.
-    - Ability to kill/trap other players (to increase enjoyment)
+    - Ability to kill/trap other players: <br/>
+      players can trap each other into certain parts of the map or dropped to their death by other players.
+This adds a trust element into the game as players may want to mess around in this way annoying each other whilst still having fun.
+I will not be trying to implement this feature, however games of this style normally have the ability to mess around in this kind of way due to the nature of the game mechanics, and I will not be trying to prevent this.
-    - Narrator trying to pose the players against one another
+    - Narrator trying to pose the players against one another: <br/>
+      While the players are trying to work through the levels a narrator (called 'GLADOS') makes remarks that add a story element to the game (The players are robots trying to find humans) as well as providing funny comments on the performance and capability of each of the players.
+I will not be adding this feature as I do not want to add a story element to my game.
+In addition, making a narrator react to the players' actions is a very hard task.
-    - Gestures/emotes to enable people to communicate non-verbally
+    - Gestures/emotes to enable people to communicate non-verbally: <br/>
+      If two players are playing together without any sort of verbal communication (Not on a voice call), then they can use the in game gestures and chat to communicate with each other how to solve the puzzle as well as when to activate a certain event (e.g. press a button).

 ### A4 - Essential Features